jp9516/etterby/_posts/2025-09-21-clickhouse-vs-postgres.md

 ---

 ### Context
-Etterby Analytics introduced ClickHouse for a global dating marketplace that had stretched Postgres past its limits.
+Etterby Analytics introduced ClickHouse for a global marketplace that had stretched Postgres past its limits.
 Fraud analysts needed multi month lookbacks, operations demanded sub second answers, and nightly exports were masking data quality issues.
 The columnar store fit the use case once the team aligned the modelling approach with the fraud, pricing, and compliance questions on the roadmap.

 ### Practice
 - Stream change data capture into ClickHouse while keeping Postgres for transactional integrity.